 - Do communicate with your roommate if at all possible.
 Ask what they’re going to bring and see if there’s anything you can share.
 It’d be really inconvenient if both of you showed up carrying a minifridge!

 - Do check and double-check your college packing list and make sure it fits your living situation.
 For example, if you have a communal bathroom, you might need a shower caddy and flip-flops.
 But there’s no point in bringing that stuff if you have a private bathroom—and the less stuff you need to pack, the better.

 - Do bring school supplies.
-It’s easy to forget you are going to college to take classes!
-And you’ll need pens, binders, etc. Also, this way you don’t need to buy the expensive stuff at the campus bookstore.
+It’s easy to forget you're going to college to take classes!
+You’ll need pens, binders, etc. And this makes sure you don’t need to buy the expensive stuff at the campus bookstore.